lilianweng/lil-log/_posts/2018-05-05-implementing-deep-reinforcement-learning-models.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-1) I would suggest to start a virtualenv for your development.
+1) I would suggest starting a virtualenv for your development.
 It makes life so much easier when you have multiple projects with conflicting requirements; i.e. one works in Python 2.7 while the other is only compatible with Python 3.5+.
 ```bash
 # Install python virtualenv
 brew install pyenv-virtualenv